KlaraErpler/EnRecipes/README.md

 - Add photo, notes and references to your recipes
 - Organise your recipes by category
 - Search for your recipes based on the title
-- Mark recipes as favorites and add them to your Try later list
+- Mark recipes as favorites and add them to your Try Later list
 - Scale your recipe ingredients to serve more or less people
 - Get notified of the last time you tried a recipe
 - Share your recipe to anyone by any means as a nicely formatted message.
 You can share the recipe photo too.